lsst-dm/dm_dev_guide/usdf/lsst-login.rst

 Staff RSP
 =========

 An RSP has been deployed for testing - the kubernetes environment has not been declared production yet, so beware.
+Your SLAC credential will be used for authentication.

 https://rubin-data-dev.slac.stanford.edu/